-Residents have access to a broad programme of learning opportunities.
+Prisoners have access to a broad programme of learning opportunities.
 These include a strong focus on information and communications technology (ICT), from a foundation level to higher learning with the Open University.

-Residents can take vocational training in construction trades, including painting, decorating and plastering.
+Prisoners can take vocational training in construction trades, including painting, decorating and plastering.

 Work is available throughout the prison, including in Whitemoor’s recycling and laundry workshops.
-Residents can also work in desktop publishing and computer refurbishment as part of a restorative justice project with IT Schools Africa.
+Prisoners can also work in desktop publishing and computer refurbishment as part of a restorative justice project with IT Schools Africa.